srinivasan-sharan/keyborbs/40.v1/readme.md

 # 40.V1

 This is a 40% wkl board that is 3dp and handwired.
-If any changes are made/required, they will be made.
+If any changes are made/required, they will be updated here.
 The specs are as follows:

 - 6.1 Degree typing angle